by Texas Homesteader ~

 -

-Drop approx 1 Tablespoon of mixture into hot oil.
+Drop approx 1 Tablespoon of fritter mixture into hot oil.
 Press flat with the back of the spoon.
 Don't crowd in the pan, work in batches.

 -